 If the mess is what puts you off cooking, you’re doing it wrong.
 The kitchen shouldn’t look like a bomb went off.
 Clean as you go.
 Don’t use a different utensil, pot, pan, or bowl for everything.
 The spoon you used to stir a dish on the stove can be the same spoon you use to dish it up at the table.

 This is from a Terry Pratchett novel.
-A character, Sam Vimes notices that poor people buy cheap boots that have to be replaced much more often than the more expensive boots rich people buy.
+A character, Sam Vimes, notices that poor people are wasting money buying cheap boots that have to be replaced more often than the more expensive boots rich people buy.

 There is a middle ground.
 If you are lucky enough to live near a Uniqlo, check them out.
 They have great, inexpensive, well made, natural fiber basics like t-shirts, dress shirts, and khakis.

 Buy quality jeans.
 Most of us wear them more than any other piece of clothing and are rougher on them than we are with most other clothes.
 Don’t buy cheap shoes.
 They are bad for your feet and back, especially cheap running shoes.